Read Time: 5 Minutes Subscribe & Share

 An Armenian From India

-A story written by Ann Dornfeld for NPR in 1916 outlines the dramatic changes wrought by industrialization, the cross-country penetration of the railroad, and the introduction of the lightbulb and the Model T. With these converging influences, a new middle class emerged in the US, centered around industrial hubs, with a commensurate desire for access to fruits and vegetables.
+A story written by Ann Dornfeld for NPR outlines the dramatic changes wrought by industrialization, the cross-country penetration of the railroad, and the introduction of the lightbulb and the Model T. With these converging influences, a new middle class emerged in the US, centered around industrial hubs, with a commensurate desire for access to fruits and vegetables.
 Luther Burbank had only a high school education, but had inherited a passion for gardening from his mother.
 He took the profits from his hybrid potato (now named Burbank) and bought a small farm in Santa Rosa, California.
 He crossbred endlessly to produce fruits and vegetables that could not only withstand transcontinental shipping but also succeed in the new middle class’s smaller urban gardens.
 As with his effort to create a spineless cactus for cattle forage, Luther Burbank wanted to create a thornless blackberry.
 He traded packets of seeds with collectors across the globe and was sent a packet of blackberry seeds from a collector in India.
-The berry was sensational in flavor and size – and the berry was from Armenia.
+The berry was sensational in flavor and size – and was originally grown in Armenia.
 He tinkered and gave it the name of Himalaya Giant.
 It went into his gardening circular with the proviso that it was perfect for gardens in mild climates.
 Puget Sound and the surrounding areas fit the bill.

 Today, according to a noxious weed expert in Washington State, this particular blackberry grows everywhere, dry or wet soil, forests and fields, crowding out any native plant in its way.
 And the seeds, spread by birds, can lie underground for years before germinating and, as with any creeper, wherever its cane touches the ground, a new plant is born.